 10. Just a minute

-A phrase indicating that someone needs a little bit more time to complete a task or to attend to the matter at hand.
+A phrase indicating that someone needs a little bit more time.

 - Example: Let me finish washing my clothes, it’ll be just a minute.

 - Similar: Bear with me, give me a second, hang on a moment, hold your horses

 A common saying about using one’s time in an effective and wise manner, and wasting it on pointless pursuits.

 - Example: In a race, competitors have to make every second count in order to win.

 - Similar: Make hay while the sun shines, time is money